PIH/petl/README.md

 https://github.com/PIH/mirebalais-puppet/blob/master/hieradata/common.yaml#L99

-Then, as an example, on HUM-CI we configure it specifically to connect to the OpenMRS instance running locally, and then load into SQL Server Azure cloud instance (look for the "petl_" parameters):
+Then, as an example, on HUM-CI we configure it specifically to connect to the OpenMRS instance running locally, and then load into a SQL Server 2014 instance running at the Boston office (look for the "petl_" parameters):

 https://github.com/PIH/mirebalais-puppet/blob/master/hieradata/humci.pih-emr.org.yaml#L29